Klarna buys BillPay, the PayPal of Germany, for $75M from Wonga

 Some chopping and changing is afoot in the world of payments in Europe.
 Today, Klarna, the payments startup out of Sweden, confirmed that it has acquired BillPay, a payments company based in Germany, from its previous owner Wonga, the startup that once achieved notoriety for predatory payday loans.

 The companies are not disclosing the value of of the deal, but a couple of reports from over the weekend placed the price at around £60 million ($75 million).
 We’re attempting to confirm that price.
+Klarna itself was last valued at $2.25 billion back in 2015.

 The sale is a sign of consolidation on both sides: Klarna is looking to build out a stronger presence across Europe in payments, specifically in this case in Germany, and Wonga is retreating from its ambitions to pivot its business (or at least expand it) from loans to payments — which had been its original intention when it acquired BillPay in 2013.
 If you look on Wonga’s site today, it’s all about loans, and not much more.